 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

-Under the Animal Welfare Act all animal guardians (owners) need to provide these five groups of things for their animals.
-One of these Freedoms is: Freedom from Fear and Distress.
-In this section you will learn about this freedom and how you can make sure your guinea pigs are receiving the love, understanding and companionship they need to be free from fear and distress.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Fear and Distress.
+In this section you will learn about this freedom and how you can make sure your guinea pigs receive the love, understanding and companionship they need to be free from fear and distress.

-Guinea pigs are very social animals, so it is always recommended that they live with at least one another guinea pig.
+Guinea pigs are very social animals, so it is always recommended that they live with at least one other guinea pig.

 Lone guinea pigs can easily become lonely, less curious, less vocal, less active and less funny.
 It is not natural for them to live without others of their kind.
 When living together, guinea pigs will communicate together, play and run around more, follow and groom each other, and possibly even sleep cuddled up together.